-Please contact McKenzie Legal & Financial if you are looking for a living trust attorney in Orange County, CA. We provide legal advice and information about creating or evaluating a trust agreement.
+Please contact McKenzie Legal & Financial if you are looking for a living trust attorney in Los Angeles, CA. We provide legal advice and information about creating or evaluating a trust agreement.
 You may contact our office at (562) 594-4200 for a FREE 30-minute consultation.

-Thomas L. McKenzie, an Orange County trust attorney, gives a personal guarantee to all of his clients, that each and every Living Trust, Durable Power of Attorney and other estate planning document, is PERSONALLY drafted by him in accordance with your unique circumstances.
+Thomas L. McKenzie, a Los Angeles trust attorney, gives a personal guarantee to all of his clients, that each and every Living Trust, Durable Power of Attorney and other estate planning document, is PERSONALLY drafted by him in accordance with your unique circumstances.

 Please be advised that the information on this site is not meant to be construed as legal advice.
-If you need legal advice, or for more information about creating or evaluating a Living Trust, please contact an Estate Planning Attorney in Los Angeles and Orange County, CA at (562) 594-4200 for a FREE 30-minute consultation.
+If you need legal advice, or for more information about creating or evaluating a Living Trust, please contact our estate planning attorney at (562) 594-4200 for a FREE 30-minute consultation.